-- Education ministries must secure additional funding to build more schools, especially in rural areas, where long travel distances limit access to quality education-impacting children, especially girls, the most. - Secure adequate funding to provide essential learning materials, improve school infrastructure, and ensure accessibility to all students.
-Invest in building and maintaining safe and conducive learning environments, including ventilated classrooms, proper furniture, clean water, sanitation facilities, reliable electricity, and fenced and secure premises to provide a safe learning environment for girls and women students. - Ensure the infrastructure of schools is climate resilient to withstand the emergency challenges of floods, heatwaves, and droughts. - Construct and maintain separate, safe, and hygienic toilet facilities for girls in all schools. - Implement policies to support girls' education, including providing menstrual hygiene management resources and ensuring safe access to schools.
+- Secure additional funding to build more schools, especially in rural areas, where long travel distances limit access to quality education-impacting children, especially girls, the most. - Allocate additional resources to ensure that schools have adequate teaching materials, facilities, and trained staff to support girls' education to address gender inequality. - Secure adequate funding to provide essential learning materials, improve school infrastructure, and ensure accessibility to all students.
+Invest in building and maintaining safe and conducive learning environments, including ventilated classrooms, proper furniture, clean water, sanitation facilities, reliable electricity, and fenced and secure premises to provide a safe learning environment for girls and women students and learners with disabilities. - Ensure the infrastructure of schools is climate resilient to withstand the emergency challenges of floods, heatwaves, and droughts etc. - Construct and maintain separate, safe, and hygienic toilet facilities for girls in all schools, including girls with disabilities. - Implement policies to support girls' education, including providing menstrual hygiene management resources and ensuring safe access to schools.